oustr/nortu-uzn/nusoug.md

 A Nortu sentence example: no's Nortu nusor sun.

 And its pronunciation: /nae no ru ts na so ru sang/.
+It's made of *syllables*, and there's space between each syllable.

 ### 1.1.
 Vowels